,

 9. PDF Expert

 When you work with a PDF, it may become frustrating that you can’t edit it.
-However, PDF Expert covers that need in a breeze.
-Annotate, highlight, edit, underline and share right from this app.
+However, PDF Expert lets you annotate, highlight, edit, underline and share right from the app.
 Plus, with Apple’s Handoff feature, you can continue your work on another Apple device.

 10. Google Drive

-Though widely available on the internet, Google Drive has a Mac app that you can download.
-This app will be invaluable when you don’t have internet access but want to continue working.
+Though widely available online, Google Drive also has a Mac app you can download.
+This app is valuable when you don’t have internet access but want to continue working.
 The browser version of Google Drive would disconnect you, but the app keeps going!
 You’ll get 15 GB of free storage with your download.

 11. 1Password

-Password management is one of the leading cybersecurity concerns, with many people reusing passwords for multiple accounts.
+Password management is a leading cybersecurity concern, as many people reuse passwords across multiple accounts.
 Password managers like 1Password can help you avoid that habit.
-1Password keeps all of your passwords in one secure database so you don’t have to remember them all.
+1Password stores all your passwords in a single, secure database so you don’t have to remember them.

-On top of remembering passwords, this app can store credit card info and offers secure document storage.
-1Password costs $3.99 a month for an individual plan and $5.99 for a family one.
+In addition top password management, this app can store credit card information and securely store documents.
+1Password costs $3.99 per month for an individual plan and $5.99 per month for a family plan.
 There are also options for teams and businesses, costing $19.95 and $7.99 a month, paid annually, respectively.

 12. Cryptomator